vinodkd/jmx.js/journal.md

 **Oct-28-2013 23:03 :** update: dont need to implement xpath-ish; `document.evaluate()` is the answer.

-**Nov-01-2013 01:00 :** Learnt something about xpath today: you cannot convert a string like `false` into a boolean value easily.
+**Nov-01-2013 01:00 :** Learnt something about xpath today: you cannot convert a string like `false` into a boolean value easily. http://stackoverflow.com/questions/346226/how-to-create-a-boolean-value-in-xslt.
 So i took the shortcut of reading a string value and converting it to boolean in js.

 OTHERWISE mapped the element `ThreadGroup` to its view and controls.
 Now need to set unique names for the controls and add listeners to them.

+**Nov-01-2013 08:32 :**  Learnt some more about document.evaluate: by default the xxxValue properties are read-only.
+So this makes the xpaths useless for writing.
+The trick is to use `XPathResult..ORDERED_NODE_ITERATOR_TYPE` and `iterateNext()` to get the actual node, and then use `nodeValue` to set it.
+This is what I'll use to set the value when its changed.
+Some sample scripts from dev tools:

+		var r= document.evaluate(attr.path, node, null, XPathResult.ORDERED_NODE_ITERATOR_TYPE,null)
+		var v = r.iterateNext()
+		v.childNodes[0]="blah"	// doesnt work cos childnodes[0] is an object
+		v.childNodes[0].nodeValue	// prints the value out.
+		v.childNodes[0].nodeValue="blah" 	// finally sets it